kogcyc/autostatic/markdown/doc.md

     ├── tissue_config.py
     └── tissue.py

-The pages that make up a static site are stored as Markdown files in the /markdown directory at the root of a project.
-Those files has an extension of .md.
-In this example is the Markdown file for the index.html file.
+The pages of a static site are stored as Markdown files in the /markdown directory at the root of the project.
+Each file has a .md extension.
+For example, the Markdown file for the homepage corresponds to index.html.

-The file named tissue.py is the generator.
-You run the command `python3 tissue.py` to 'build' the site.
+The file tissue.py is the site generator.
+To build the site, run the command `python3 tissue.py`.

 ### CONFIGURATION ###